elizabethfuentes12/create-audio-video-embeddings/01-ecs-cluster/README.md

-# ECS Cluster for Audio/Video Embeddings Processing
+# Amazon ECS Cluster for Audio/Video Embeddings Processing

 This CDK project creates the foundational infrastructure for an audio and video processing application that generates embeddings from media files.
 The infrastructure includes: